MI2CAST/MI2CAST/docs/micast_guideline.md

 The target is the regulated entity of the causal interaction.
 The target Entity must be specified (use the [Identifier](###-Identifier-(MUST))).

 ### Regulation (MUST)
 The type of regulation exerced by the source entity upon the target entity.
-Currently two controlled vocabularies/ontologies can represent this: [Molecular Interaction](https://www.ebi.ac.uk/ols/ontologies/mi/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FMI_2234) and [Relation Ontology](https://www.ebi.ac.uk/ols/ontologies/ro/properties?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FRO_0002506).
-Recommendation on which one to use to come.
+Currently two controlled vocabularies/ontologies can represent this and are recommended to be used: [Molecular Interaction](https://www.ebi.ac.uk/ols/ontologies/mi/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FMI_2234) and [Relation Ontology](https://www.ebi.ac.uk/ols/ontologies/ro/properties?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FRO_0002506).

-### Mechanism (MUST)
+### Mechanism (SHOULD)
 The modification that happens to the target __Entity__ (e.g, phosphorylation, binding, etc).
 We recommend to use the [Molecular Interaction Controlled Vocabulary](https://www.ebi.ac.uk/ols/ontologies/mi), branch [causal interaction](https://www.ebi.ac.uk/ols/ontologies/mi/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FMI_2233) or branch [interaction type](https://www.ebi.ac.uk/ols/ontologies/mi/terms?iri=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FMI_0190).

 ### Evidence (MUST)
-The Evidence is a proof of the existence of the causal interaction (e.g, experimental technique, literature curation, computational method, etc).
+The Evidence states how the existence of the causal interaction has been proved (e.g, experimental technique, literature curation, computational method, etc).
+This is a quality assessment term.
 We recommend to use the [Evidence & Conclusion Ontology](http://www.evidenceontology.org/)

 ### Reference (SHOULD)
 Publication identifier in which the causal statement has been highlighted.
+This is a quality assessment term.
 We recommend to provide the pubmed ID.
 It could also be a list of references, in that case, separate the different pubmed IDs with a vertical bar "|".

-### Text (SHOULD NOT)
-Free text field that should contain the exact sentence from the reference where the causal interaction is mentionned.

 ## Defining __Context__ objects